Stages and grades of breast cancer

 Surgery is the usual treatment for stage 1 breast cancer.
 There are different types of surgery you might have:

-- surgery to remove just the cancer a border of normal breast tissue around it.
+surgery to remove just the cancer and a border of normal breast tissue around it.
 This is called breast conserving surgery or a wide local excision.

 You may have other treatments after surgery.
 They include: